analytiq-hub/sigagent.github.io/_posts/2022-01-01-setting-up-docker-for-development.md

 * [docker/docker_start.sh](https://github.com/Bitdribble/LDL/blob/main/docker/docker_start.sh)
 * [docker/docker_stop.sh](https://github.com/Bitdribble/LDL/blob/main/docker/docker_stop.sh)

-To create the Docker file, run
+To create the Docker image, run
 ```
 docker/docker_build.sh
 ```

+You can see the list of docker images with `docker images`.
+Ours will be named `ldl`.

-To start the container (or to enter it from a 2nd shell):
+To start the container from the `ldl` image (or to enter it from a 2nd shell):
 ```
 docker/docker_start.sh
 ```

+You can see the running containers with `docker ps`, and all containers, including the stopped ones, with `docker ps -a`.

 To stop the container:
 ```